goatchan28/goatchan28/README.md

 ### Gmail Organizer (Private Repo)
 Current project — an app to help high-school students applying to colleges.
-*Built with React, Tailwind, and Firebase.*
+*Building with React, Tailwind, and Firebase.*
 ➡️ Private repo (reach out if you’d like to learn more).

 ---